ChrisRoss5/supit-project/README.md

   </tr>
 </table>

-Unfortunately, lazy loaded versions of **Vue** and **React** have the same scores as their fully loaded counterparts.
-However, they save a significant amount of bytes (~30%) on first load.
+Unfortunately, for the landing page, lazy loaded versions of **Vue** and **React** score the same as their fully loaded counterparts.
+However, they save a significant amount of bytes (~30%).
-Because the website isn't that large, user experience is in all likelihood better with fully loaded versions.
+Because the website isn't large, user experience is in all likelihood better with fully loaded versions.
 To find `Bytes Usage` from served files, open a report and press the `View Treemap` button below the metrics.

 ---